getchip/PocketCHIP-Docs/source/includes/_chip-hardware.md

 technical overview of pin headers (probably best handled in Making Stuff, though)
 ## Diagrams/Schematics
 ![Schematic of CHIP](images/chip_schematic.jpg)
-## Open Source: where to get
+## Open Source: Where To Get It
 CHIP is open source hardware.
 Here's where you can get all the data you need to make, modify, or learn about your own CHIP.
-Visit the (CHIP Hardware git repository)[https://github.com/NextThingCo/CHIP-Hardware].
+Visit the [CHIP Hardware git repository](https://github.com/NextThingCo/CHIP-Hardware).